The Perfect Maui Honeymoon Guide & Itinerary (with can’t miss tips)

 If you’re ready to end your trip with a bang, make reservations at one of the two best luaus on the island: the Feast at Lele or Old Lahaina Luau.
 Both are excellent but they are very different.

-To help you decide which one to pick, we have an article walking you through which luau is the best pick for you.
+To help you decide which one to pick, we have reviews of our favorite Maui luaus.

 Day 8: Say Goodbye

 Maui is hard to leave.
-But know that you’re leaving with some of the best memories and make a promise to yourself to return.
+But know that you’re leaving with some of the best memories, and promise yourself to return.

 Maui Honeymoon Tips and Ideas